nathalieryan67/post-install-config/README.md

 <img src="https://i.imgur.com/WLHIpiR.jpg" height="80%" width="80%"/>
 </p>
 <p>
 For the purposes of our project, we need to configure users (customers).
 We go to the Agent Panel > Users > User Directory > Add User.
-We add users Shawn and Rachel by entering their details, including their names, email addresses.
+We add users Shawn and Rachel by entering their details, including their names and email addresses.
 This will enable our users to submit and manage their tickets.
 </p>
 <br />